Symbiotic star candidates in Gaia Data Release 3: A catalog of known symbiotic stars

 \subsection{Drawing sources from GDR3}

 For a preliminary assessment of the projection coefficient $\projco$ as an indicator of symbiotic stars, we perform a random draw from the GDR3 archive from the first ten million sources as ranked by the parameter \gaiavar{random\_index}.
-This draw netted 47,693 sources, hereafter ``47k stars,'' all lying within our selection zone (Eq.~\ref{eq:selzone}), brighter than 17~mag in Gaia G band, with \poe~$\geq 5$, and with BP\_RP spectral data (the \xpcontinuous\ flag is true).
+This draw netted 47,693 sources, hereafter ``47k stars,'' all lying within our selection zone (Eq.~\ref{eq:selzone}), brighter than 17~mag in \gaia\ G band, with \poe~$\geq 5$, and with BP\_RP spectral data (the \xpcontinuous\ flag is true).
 Figure~\ref{fig:projco} shows a histogram of the projection coefficients of the 47k stars, which are expected to include no more than a few symbiotic stars.
 The distinction between these sources and symbiotic stars is clear.
 The vast majority (97\%) of the random stars have $\projco$ values below 0.5, and all but nine lie below $\projco = 1$.
 Only five of the random stars lie above the median value of $\projco = 1.18$ for symbiotic stars.
-We conclude that $\projco$ is a robust metric for discriminating symbiotic stars from non-symbiotic stars, and for identifying new symbiotic star candidates.
+While these outliers may include reddened hot stars as well as symbiotic stars, we conclude that $\projco$ can serve as a powerful discriminator for identifying new symbiotic star candidates.

 This example, based on a query of ten million GDR3 sources, represents about 0.6\%\ of the GDR3 archive.
 Of the nine stars in this group with $\projco > 1$, one, EM*~AS~281, is a known symbiotic source.
-The other eight sources include promising candidates.
-For example, EM*~AS~276 is a long-period variable centered near the middle of the red giant cluster in our selection zone (Fig.~\ref{fig:systs_cmd}).
+The other eight sources include promising candidates, one of which, EM AS 276, is listed in SIMBAD as a long-period variable and is discussed further in \S\ref{subsec:promising}.
 At this rate, we anticipate identifying $\sim$1,500 new symbiotic star candidates in a search of the full archive.

 A higher projection coefficient threshold would yield greater selectivity.
 For example, adopting $\projco \geq 1.18$ (the median value for symbiotics) would lead to under a thousand candidates.
 Alternatively, we can use a machine learning algorithm to perform a more nuanced search that includes specific color, magnitude, and astrometric information.
 We describe our ultimate approach, a combination of both, next.